Ajayksoni98/Ajayksoni98.github.io/about.md

 I am currently pursuing my master's from Indian Institute of Technology, Delhi.

 Graduated from Rajasthan Technical University,Kota.

 ### More Information

-I like to explore new things, new technologies and spending time on books
+I like to explore new things, new technologies and spending time on books.

 ### Contact me